Cray-HPE/docs-csm/upgrade/Stage_4.md

    +----------+-------------+-----------------------+---------+---------+
    ```

-   **NOTE:** This is an example only and is showing only the core ceph components.
+   **NOTE:** This is an example only and is showing only the core Ceph components.

 ### Diagnose a stalled upgrade